RealAhani/Cpp_Template/README.md

   - ANDROID_SDK_HOME
   - BUILD_TOOLS
   - JAVA_HOME
-  - platform-tools should be on path
+  - platform-tools dir should be availble on path

 --------------------------------------------------------------------------------
-*put all the assets like .wav .png ,etc ... on resources/assets*
+*put all the assets like .wav , .png ,etc ... on resources/assets*

 ### for project configuration just modify cmakepreset.json or setting.cmake
 ### for build android (if needed:modify it) build-android.sh